Thais seek to fix errors that allowed infected foreigners in

 ——

-Associated Press writer Busaba Sivasomboon in Bangkok contributed to this story.
+Associated Press writer Busaba Sivasomboon in Bangkok contributed to this report.